 If you ended up on this page, odds are you’re living in Australia and looking for more information on buying the cognitive enhancer modafinil.
 You’re in the right place.

 Australian laws regarding modafinil (and drugs in general) can be a little confusing.
 There are several gray areas which, if nothing else, can be daunting to figure out.
 This guide is here to help.

 The answers to all your questions, including legality, how and where to buy modafinil in Australia, and whether it’s even worth doing so in the first place, are just a scroll of the page away.

 Modafinil Use in Australia

 In the last few years, worldwide interest in nootropics has skyrocketed.
 That trend is very much true in Australia as well.
 And it’s not hard to see why.

-Who wouldn’t want to increase their productivity and perform better at work or school?
+Who wouldn’t want to increase their productivity and perform better at school or work?
 Or have the ability to stay laser focused, even after very little sleep?

 What Is Modafinil